-Whether you are at school, in college or a young professional aiming for the American dream, President Trump’s comments in the last few weeks may seem to have put your plans in jeopardy.
-Well, you should know that this unconstitutional and discriminatory ban is in direct opposition of the values that most U.S. universities stand for.
+Whether you are at school, in college, or a young professional aiming for the American dream, President Trump’s comments in the last few weeks may seem to have put your plans in jeopardy.
+Well, you should know that this unconstitutional and discriminatory ban is in direct opposition to the values that most U.S. universities stand for.
 My colleagues in the U.S. would like it to be known that the universities in America are known for diversity and inclusion and welcome all persons, regardless of age, gender, sex, race, color, nationality, ethnicity, culture, religion, sexual orientation, socioeconomic status, or disability or handicap.
-This has been built over years and centuries perhaps – to imagine that they are going to succumb to political agendas and diktats, and ruin this branding built over a lifetime would be pre-mature.
+This has been built over years and centuries perhaps – to imagine that they are going to succumb to political agendas and diktats, and ruin this branding built over a lifetime would be premature.
 So here’s some immediate advice depending on where you are in your journey.

 Already studying in the U.S.

 – Wait and watch the situation.
 Allow political sentiment to settle into a meaningful ruling and not mere statements.

 – Maintain a high GPA (above 3.0 minimum)

 – Work on building your skills and equipping yourself with what the future needs – technology, sustainability, research, progressive business ideas, and more.